inconspicuous-creations/Inconspicuous.Framework/README.md

 ### Views

-The View is the component that should be the most familiar to Unity3D developers.
+The View is a component that should be quite familiar to most Unity3D developers.
 Views inherit from ObservableMonoBehaviour, which again inherit from the regular MonoBehaviour, meaning they are attachable to any game object.
 Views are the "outer-most" layer of your program that the user interfaces with.
 They generally connect with the user input (keys, buttons, mouse, touch screen) and respond to changes in the program by displaying fancy animations, text or sound.

 ### Mediators and ViewModels